janumolu/Practical-HW1/form.md

 ## Step 3.2:

-* Transaction ID for opt-in of account B:7OFER76QDDFTE2XQANL34GWDYGGFGMGGXYWJUHOK4ZJRVB62UM7A
+* Transaction ID for opt-in of account B: 7OFER76QDDFTE2XQANL34GWDYGGFGMGGXYWJUHOK4ZJRVB62UM7A

 ## Step 3.3:

-* Transaction ID for transfer of asset from A to B:ATYKGZGCZDWM5F3NA5WE6DIYEYSB5PFCOG44WH6JXUIVBZSG3W5A
+* Transaction ID for transfer of asset from A to B: ATYKGZGCZDWM5F3NA5WE6DIYEYSB5PFCOG44WH6JXUIVBZSG3W5A

 ## Step 4:

-* Transaction ID of the first transaction of the atomic transfer:
+* Transaction ID of the first transaction of the atomic transfer: R7GA6H52T64JQ4NCLPZYIO7PCHUWHD5SQRVDQSETIG3XRVIQEISA

 ## Step 5.1: